Gr8Job/CSE616-Vision-Transformer/README.md

 The repository includes the following files:

 **Vision_Transformer.ipynb**
-This is the model notebook downloaded from colab.
-You could run in your colab acount.
+This notebook illustrates the way to build and train the Vision Transformer Model.
 If you wish to load the saved model object or to use the last saved model weights and optimizer status, you will need to download these objects from the file Saved Model and Weights.txt.

 **Saved Model and Weights.txt**
 This file has the saved model object, the last saved model weights and the last saved optimizer status.